efatto/efatto/hw_ditron/readme.rst

              #dns-search somedomain.org
              #dns-nameservers 195.238.2.21 195.238.2.22
              #broadcast 192.168.0.0
-This IP will be put in as 'proxy' in Odoo POS configuration.
+Put this IP as 'proxy' in Odoo POS configuration.

 To update the Simplerpos, only do (there isn't a db):
     su - pi